dustywhite7/Econ8320/SlidesCode/9 - Scipy and Optimization.md

 - Determine how far to move in that direction
 - Move to new point
 - Reevaluate the gradient
-- Stop moving when gradient is within tolerance from 0
+- Stop moving when gradient is within a margin of error from 0

 ---